The pros and cons of equity release

 4. Repaying a lifetime mortgage early can be costly

-As its name makes clear, a lifetime mortgage is a lifelong commitment.
-If for some reason you decide to pay off your mortgage early you could be faced with an early repayment charge, which could be high.
+As the name makes clear, a lifetime mortgage is a lifelong commitment.
+If you decide to pay off your mortgage early you could be faced with an early repayment charge, which could be high.

 Give careful thought to how and when you’d like to repay your lifetime mortgage.
 If paying back some or all of the loan as you go is important to you, consider a lifetime mortgage with the option to make penalty-free voluntary repayments, either on an ad hoc or regular basis.